readium/architecture/proposals/000-streamer-api.md

   * Removes any service factory associated with the given service type.
 * `wrap(serviceType: Publication.Service::class, transform: (Publication.Service.Factory?) -> Publication.Service.Factory)`
   * Replaces the service factory associated with the given service type with the result of `transform`.
-* `copy() -> Publication.ServicesBuilder`
-  * Copy the services builder.
-  * A `Publication` must copy its internal services builder and keep it private to prevent other components from modifying it.

 ### `WarningLogger` Interface